ethereum-optimism/OPerating-manual/Grants Council Charter v0.1.md

   1. GrantNerds: Conducted by generalist reviewers to assess eligibility, alignment and guidance to applicants.
   2. Final Review: Conducted by professional DeFi reviewers to evaluate TVL-driving potential.

-### Emergency Circumstances

-* Emergency actions, such as clawbacks or fund freezes due to misuse, will be initiated by a majority vote.
-* A retrospective will be published on any emergency actions taken.

 ### Participants

 #### Cohorts and Election Terms